shridharkr/circuit-oneops/packs/doc/solrcloud.md

 # Update the Installation
   * Touch any component to update or re-install that component .
-  * Touch the "tomcat" and "solrcloud" computes to update the solr-4.x.x version  installation. (or) Touch the solrcloud component to update the solr-5.x.x/solr-6.x.x version installation.
+  * Touch the "tomcat" and solrcloud computes to update the solr-4.x.x version  installation. (or) Touch the solrcloud component to update the solr-5.x.x/solr-6.x.x version installation.
   * Follow the below steps to change the solr version and install new major version of solrcloud
     * Go to Operations phase and Stop the solr
     * Go to Transition phase and Update the solr version and other required attributes in the solrcloud component.
     * Commit and deploy the solrcloud with new version.
     ##### Note
         * This is to deploy another major version on the same VM and test the functionality of your use cases/sceanrios and it doesn't upgrade the installation of solr version to higher version.
-  * To reinstall the ssh keys , Touch and update the "user-app" component .
+  * To reinstall the ssh keys , Touch and update the user-app component .
-  * To add the ssh keys , Go to Transition phase and add the ssh keys to the "user-app" component and deploy the changes.
+  * To add the ssh keys , Go to Transition phase and add the ssh keys to the user-app component and deploy the changes.

     ##### solr-4.x.x version
-    * To update the zookeeper connection string -  Update the "zookeeper fqdn" string in the solrcloud component and do touch and deploy both the "tomcat" and "solrcloud" components.
+    * To update the zookeeper connection string -  Update the zookeeper fqdn string in the solrcloud component and do touch and deploy both the "tomcat" and "solrcloud" components.
     * Directory structure of pack installation
     ```
     /{use-app}/solr-config